devtank-ltd/osm-ansible/README.md

 ## Using Orchestrator

+The Orchestrator talks to the databases which tracks which OSM Host is used for which customer.
+These keeps the DNS updated and ensures OSM customers are spread across OSM Hosts according to the OSM Hosts capacity.

+### Using Orchestrator

 The orchestrator is used in the shell and used from within its folder.
 You will need a "config.yaml" file setup for the MySQL of the PDNS and Orchestrator databases.